rbit/wgc/README.md

   ![](images/list.png)

 * **`active`**
-  Lists all *currently active* VPNs by checking for running network namespaces that contain a WireGuard interface.
+  Lists all *currently active* VPNs by checking for running network namespaces that contain a namesake WireGuard interface.

   ```bash
   wgc active